-Public Services and Procurement Canada (PSPC) has developed a Practitioner’s Guide for Procurement Pricing (“The Guide”).
+Public Services and Procurement Canada (PSPC) has further developed the Practitioner’s Guide for Procurement Pricing (“The Guide”).

 The Guide is intended to inform those involved in Government of Canada contracting of the required steps and factors to be considered in making procurement pricing decisions, including aligning the pricing with the overall procurement strategy, objectives and priorities.

-The Guide is intended to remain evergreen by continuously seeking to learn and adapt to emerging practices and PSPC’s experience.
-PSPC welcomes your suggestions and ideas for pricing.
+Continuous Renewal: The Guide is intended to remain evergreen by continuously seeking to learn and adapt to emerging practices and experiences.
+PSPC always welcomes your suggestions and ideas for pricing.
 Moving forward, Guide updates and changes will be posted for consultation, with a defined consultation period and instructions for feedback and formalization.